dartmouth-cs52-20X/lab2-quizzical-jeremy-washam/README.md

 </ul>

 ## Reservations

-This one got away from me honestly.
-I started late and planned on using an extension and finishing it Monday night, but it took way longer than I expected AND I didn't get nearly as far as I hoped.
-While I am happy with the current result (and happy with how much I learned while doing this), I have no doubt that I could make this a lot better with some more work.
-I will almost certainly end up using one of my resubmits on this later on (alsobecause of how late the original submission is).

-Some specific reservations about this lab:
 <ul>
-  <li>I couldn't figure out how to change the opacity on answers that weren't selected.
-I spent an inordinate amount of time trying to figure this out and I'm upset that I wasn't able to do it</li>
   <li>I didn't get a change to try loading in the questions from a JSON file</li>
   <li>I would like to have a cooler modal transition effect, but I couldn't figure out how to implement any of the ones I found online.</li>
   <li>I'd also like for the page to automatically scroll to the next question when you pick an answer, but I didn't have time to figure this out either.</li>